jorenheit/mugen/readme.md

 }
 ```

 Only the catch rule is allowed to overlap with preceding rules.
 On every other rule an error will be raised when it is found to overlap with previously defined rules.
-Any normal rule following a catch-rule will always collide with the catch itself.
-Therefore the catch-rule should always come at the end of the microcode section.
+Any normal rule following a catch-rule will always collide with the catch itself and is ignored to allow for an early return (equivalent to commenting out everything below the catch).

 ```
 [microcode] {